DrakeRichards/rpg-cards-typst-templates/README.md

 ### Create Your Own Cards

-1. Create a new file named `data.yaml`.
+1. Create a new file named `data.yaml` in the root directory of this project.
 2. Use the JSON schema `schemas/data.schema.json` to help you create the `yaml` file.
 If you named the file `data.yaml`, and you are using Visual Studio Code, the schema will automatically be used to validate your file.

 ### Generating

-Run `typst compile cards.typ --data data.yaml` to generate the cards based on the `yaml` file.
+Run `typst compile cards.typ --input data=data.yaml` to generate the cards based on the `data.yaml` file.
 This will generate a PDF of all cards in the directory you run the command in.

 ## Customization